7ROBE/Ubuntu-Server-Guide/README.md

 - Installing and configuring OpenSSH for remote access
 - Setting a static IP address
 - Installing essential software for server security and performance
+- Setting up Samba to share the root directory
 - Best practices for server management and regular maintenance

 Let's get started!